 My student position in the University Library's Pacific Collection these past 2+ years was coming to an end, and I had nothing lined up.
-Then luckily, through a random series of events, I found myself in a part-time position as the new Development and Digital Projects Specialist at the UH Press, just days before graduation.
+Then luckily, through a random series of events, I found myself in a part-time position as the new Development and Digital Projects Specialist at the UH Press, just a little over a week before graduation.
 (For other graduates out there still looking, don't forget to look at HirenetHawaii.com for casual hire positions.)
-I'm enjoying the people and the atmosphere at the Press and find all of it highly interesting.
+I'm enjoying the people and the atmosphere at the Press and find all of it stimulating and interesting.
 Katherine, who I'm replacing, is someone I highly respect (and also graduated with this semester).
 She's been making the transition a lot easier by showing me the essentials.
 I really wanted this position because it involves grant writing.
 I am so thankful to have this opportunity!
 Since this is a part-time position, I still need one more part-time job to pay the bills.
 I am really excited to be working here, and think itʻd be fantastic if I could work in a library or archives environment as a second part-time job.

 On Friday, March 17th, I took the final oral exam required for all UH Manoa LIS graduate students who chose not to do the thesis option.
 We were given a list of questions in advance to choose from, and asked to present based on a particular track/area of study.
 No notes were allowed, and any citations made (some are required) had to be memorized.